junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 He keeps looking at Castiel, at his body that is too giant, at his face that is too high above in the mid-air, at the wings that spread wide and cast long shadows, at the rings that reflect silvery and spin like stars on orbits.
 Dean looks at Castiel as he is, in all the forms that he is, as a whole.
 He takes everything that is Castiel all in as if those are going to be the last things his eyes might ever see again -- which might be true.
 But he needs to see him, to time it right.

+The lights start cover the wings, and the rings reflect as brightly, as though these angelic parts all start melting together into the grace.

-Cas's grace is expelled from his body by the incantation, as expected.
+Slowly and surely, Cas's grace is expelled from his body by the incantation, as the spell works its magic.
 The flowing lights shift in the air, swirling as if they have life of their own, twisting and floating, like the way solar winds blow in the space, like the dazzling shape of aurora lights shifting on the firmament.
 They circle around Cas's body, hesitant about leaving.
 Then they start moving upward, toward the direction of Heaven.

 Dean is already moving toward the impala as he chants the angel exorcism, by the time the last piece of Cas's grace leaves his body, he has the car trunk wide open, the bowl with mixture of ingredients for the angel summoning spell setting on the drawing is pre-prepared and ready to go.
 He throws the lighter into the bowl, watching the flame jumps high around the mixture.